zitrosolrac/datajoint-tutorial/beginner/building-first-pipeline/matlab/child-table.rst

 This **cascading delete** ensures that you cannot leave data entries "orphaned" - leaving behind entries that depends on non-existent parent entries.
-In addition to the prevention of duplication entries as we saw in :ref:`duplicate-entry`, foreign key constraint (dependency) checks and cascading deletes are a key part of DataJoint's strength in maintaining data integrity.
+In addition to the prevention of duplication entries as we saw in :ref:`matlab-duplicate-entry`, foreign key constraint (dependency) checks and cascading deletes are a key part of DataJoint's strength in maintaining data integrity.

 What's next?